c1-ra/undercover/README.md

     7: check if the game_id launch is True or not
     8: the launcher launches the game: game_id launch becomes True
     9: game starts
-    10: launch resetted to False for all clients
+    10: launch reset to False for all clients
     11: play with next words

 Next steps: